Charlie teamed up with Steve to dive the wreck of the 'Nosahy K'.

 The wreck of the EC-DRC that crash landed off Cala Tarida, was towed away by a glass bottom boat soon after these photos were taken

-Ex Sea Horse students, father and daughter, Geoff and Jenny,
+Ex Sea Horse students, father and daughter, Geoff and Jenny, having

-a rummage in the cockpit!
+a look around the cockpit!